 The UK Family Expenditure Survey contains detailed information on a large number of individual families and offers a further opportunity to examine the issues set out above.
+Although such data may be subject to its own forms of measurement error, it offers an important cross check given the substantial revisions to macro data that have occurred.
 Attanasio and Weber (1994) use a time series of data on cohorts (by age) to explore both the consequences of disaggregation and the behaviour of a synthetic but representative aggregate, in particular in regard to the debate of the previous sections.